kriszyp/xstyle/README.md

 We can nest element generation and CSS rules in any combination that we want, allowing us to create sophisticated UI elements in a single modular unit.

+## Programmatic Generation

+From JavaScript, we can also leverage the generation capabilites to create new elements and instantiate and use classes and components that were defined in xstyle css.
+This is functionality is provided by the `xstyle/core/generate` module, and if using the xstyle script, is accessible from `xstyle.generate`.
+This function takes two arguments, and supports the same CSS selector syntax for defining elements to be created:

+	generate(parentElement, selector);

+With this function we could generate a new element that has been defined as a component with generated sub-content.
+Here we could refer to the `content` class created above:

+	generate(target, 'div.content');

 ## Predefined Property Definitions

 Xstyle includes several predefined, or intrinsic definitions for properties.
 These can and usually